-Following the launch of the Accord between the Forestry Commission (England) and National Parks England in July 2018, members agreed that although there was a significant amount of engagement with the Forestry Commission at present there was a good case for more formal mechanisms that would ensure more effective and collaborative working as well as early engagement and identification of opportunities and solutions.
-Officers from both the Forestry Commission and Authority accordingly held a number of workshops to finalise proposals for delivering local outcomes for the shared priorities in 2019/20.
-These proposals were reported to and supported at the RAPC on 4 March 2019.
+Following the launch of the Accord between Forestry England and National Parks England in July 2018, members agreed that although there was a significant amount of engagement with Forestry England, there was good case for more formal mechanisms that would ensure more effective and collaborative working as well as early engagement and identification of opportunities and solutions.
+Officers from both Forestry England and the Authority accordingly held a number of workshops to finalise proposals for delivering local outcomes for the shared priorities in 2019/20.
+At the November 2019 meeting of the Resources, Audit and Performance Committee, members were updated on joint working activities between Forestry England and the Authority in relation to each of the 5 priority areas of joint working mentioned in the Accord, namely: